History of Passport in Timeline

 In 1914, the British Nationality and Status of Aliens Act was passed, which clearly defined citizenship and created a booklet form of the passport.

-In 1920, an international conference on passports and through tickets held by the League of Nations recommended passports be issued in French, historically the language of diplomacy, and one other language.
+In 1920, an international conference on passports held by the League of Nations recommended that passports be issued in the French language, and one other language.

 1920: League of Nations conference on passports